 All user IDs must be defined to RACF before they are defined to DB2 OLAP Server.
 UNIX System Services must also be configured to interact with RACF.
 You cannot create a DB2 OLAP Server user ID unless it is defined to RACF.

-You cannot change DB2 OLAP Server passwords using the DB2 OLAP Server client interface.
-The only way passwords can be changed is through the normal RACF procedures that your company uses.
-Refer to the "Preparing the RACF Security Program" section of the UNIX System Services Planning manual for details on configuring UNIX System Services to work with RACF.
+Be careful not to try to create users or change DB2 OLAP Server passwords using the DB2 OLAP Server client interface.
+Even though the client interface allows you to create users and passwords without getting an error message, those users and passwords are not checked by RACF, and therefore are not authorized.
+The only way users and passwords can be created or changed is through the normal RACF procedures that your company uses.